Kor0j/getkernel/README.md

 -h - Prints how to use, and exits.

-TODO: Add more distributions, add more options (don't ask to install)
+TODO: Add more distributions (Like yum and rpm), add more options.